remotesynth/certifiedfreshevents/content/sessions/jamstack-identity-crisis.md

 ---
-title: The Jamstack Identity Crisis
+title: The Evolution of Jamstack
 date: 2020-05-13T12:00:00-04:00
 speakers:
     - ishan-anand